-An graph of the multi-group localization radii has been generated and discussed in the text, showcasing the differences between the radii of sparsely and fully observed groups.
+Authors' response: A graph of the multi-group localization radii has been generated and discussed in the text.
+It illustrates the differences between the optimal localization radii for sparsely observed versus fully observed groups.

 Section 4.4.1, Figure 8.
 If instead of fixing the mean parameter to be the same as the constant suboptimal radius at each assimilation cycle, the adaptive localization radius estimated at the previous DA cycle was used to estimate the mean parameter, would the adaptive localization radius converge to the optimal one after some DA cycling?